Mortal Kombat Main Character Index

-- Walking Spoiler: His existence not only spoiled the endgame of MK11 but also his status by the end has enormous ramifications for the future of the MK universe going forward.
+- Walking Spoiler: His existence not only spoiled the endgame of 11 but also his status by the end has enormous ramifications for the future of the MK universe going forward.

-- The Watcher: His role by the end of MK11.
-The Golden Ending with Kitana has her specifically push him into this position: guiding and respecting mankind's free will and not micromanaging them as Kronika did.
+- The Golden Ending of the main game of 11 with Kitana has her specifically push him into this position: guiding and respecting mankind's free will and not micromanaging them as Kronika did.

 - What the Hell Are You?: In 1, he asks Omni-Man this question in a pre-match intro.Liu Kang: By the Elder Gods, what are you?